An Inbound Source receives information such as sensor data from IoT terminals or systems other than obniz devices.

 | Body | token | {"token": "xxxxx"} |

-Please configure it using the method your IoT device supports.
+Set it using the method that your IoT device supports.

-For more about API Keys, please refer to the API Key page.
+For other API Keys, refer to the API Key page.